xiaoya-li/Instruction-Tuning-Survey/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to create an issue or mail to `xiaoya_li@shannonai.com`.
+If you have any questions or suggestions, please feel free to create an issue or send an e-mail to `xiaoya_li@shannonai.com`.